2026 Universal Orlando Planning Guide

 Express Pass

-Express Pass is Universal Orlando’s version of Genie+ or Lightning Lanes (a way to skip the lines) and is available as a ticket add-on or with select hotel stays.
+Express Pass is Universal Orlando’s version of Lightning Lanes (a way to skip the lines) and is available as a ticket add-on or with select hotel stays.
 You can purchase two varieties of Express Pass, regular or unlimited.
 Almost all of the most popular attractions in each park offer Express Pass.

-Unlike Genie+ or Lightning Lanes, there is no tech component to Express Pass.
+Unlike Lightning Lanes, there is no tech component to Express Pass.
 While it’s significantly more expensive, it’s also frictionless.
 You simply go up to the attraction and use your Express Pass entitlement.
 There’s nothing to reserve or hassle with in an app.
 Express Pass involves zero screen time and headaches–but you’ll pay a lot more for it!

-Whether Express Pass is worth the money largely depends upon what day of the week and season you’re visiting, and how you value your time v. your money.
+Whether Express Pass is worth the money largely depends upon what day of the week and season you’re visiting, and how you value your time versus your money.
 Personally, we would not pay for Express Pass most days.
 However, we also avoid weekends and holidays, arrive for park opening, and utilize an efficient park itinerary.

 If you really want Express Pass, staying at an on-site hotel that offers Express Pass with your stay is absolutely the way to go.
 Unlimited Express Pass is available at the Universal Premier category resorts–meaning Royal Pacific, Hard Rock Hotel, and Portofino Bay–which are Universal’s most expensive hotels.
 Honestly, this is the only way we’ve ever “bought” Express Pass–we couldn’t justify the cost any other way.